I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Croatia uses two main plugs: type C (two round pins) and type F (two round pins plus earth clips).
 The standard voltage is 230 V, and the standard frequency is 50 Hz.
 You should definitely pack a universal adapter.

-Main International Airports In Zagreb
+Main International Airport In Zagreb

 Travel Requirements For Croatia